Hydrodynamic signatures in thermal transport in devices based on 2D materials: an ab initio study: Results

 \subsubsection{Graphene}

 The graphene RTA and bRTA steady-state heat fluxes are depicted in Fig.~\ref{Fig:GPHnoBAL}, showing a clear diffusive (Fourier-like) profile in the RTA case.
 In contrast, some vorticity can be observed in the bRTA results, indicating a clear underestimation of non-local length---i.e. the ability of the distribution to keep its inertia---because of the RTA limitations.
 Therefore, it is indeed possible to have some small vorticity out of the ballistic regime.
-When incrementing the height, we observe that vortices cannot form even without intrinsic scattering (see Fig.~\ref{Fig:GPHnoBALbalLARGE}) although some non-local effects appear in the flux, namely the curvature of the isolines near the corners of Fig.~\ref{Fig:GPHnoBALbalLARGE}.
-However, such hydrodynamic effects are not present neither in the RTA nor bRTA (see Fig.~\ref{Fig:GPHnoBALLARGE}) due to the intrinsic scattering effect (i.e. $\ell\ll H$), showing both a Fourier-like profile.
+When incrementing the height, we observe that vortices cannot form even without intrinsic scattering (see the extrinsic case at the bottom of Fig.~\ref{Fig:GPHnoBALLARGE}) although some non-local effects appear in the flux, namely the curvature of the isolines near the corners of the extrinsic case in Fig.~\ref{Fig:GPHnoBALLARGE}.
+However, such hydrodynamic effects are not present neither in the RTA nor bRTA (see the top and middle panels of Fig.~\ref{Fig:GPHnoBALLARGE}) due to the intrinsic scattering effect (i.e. $\ell\ll H$), showing both a Fourier-like profile.